nvdla/doc/doc/hw/v1/ias/unit_description.rst

 ,
 :math:`f\left( \text{ceil}\left( \frac{\text{Height}_{\text{poolin}g_{\text{kernel}}}}{\text{Strid}e_{h}} \right) \right) = 8`

-When data is from point processing sub-unit, input data sequence is the same as convolution output sequences which is shown in following diagram.
+When input data is sourced from the point processing sub-unit, the input data sequence is the same as convolution output sequences which is shown in following diagram.